nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 Concentrating the different projects/customers/tenants on the same application automatically makes it highly critical.

-Hosting three non critical applications for three separated continents is easy.
+Hosting three non-critical applications for three separated continents is easy.
 But if you run them as three tenants on the same application the maintenance window automatically become very small and the application needs to be HA 24/24 7/7.

-In terms of project constraints, it also means that all projects needs to agree on the upgrade schedule: Sadly, when the number of projects increases, getting that agreement can end up being much more complicated than the actual technical upgrade itself.
+In terms of project constraints, it also means that all projects need to agree on the upgrade schedule: Sadly, when the number of projects increases, getting that agreement can end up being much more complicated than the actual technical upgrade itself.

 #### Scalability Issues